matklad/fall/README.md

 ### Grammar

-To learn the details of the grammar spec, it is best to look at the examples (sorry, no docs yet because everything is in flux).
-The examples are in the `lang` subdirectory, look for the `syntax.fall` files.
-The most complete is `lang/fall`, which is the language of the parser generator itself: fall was bootstraped fully, starting from `split_lines`, `split_whitespace` style parser.
+To learn the details of the grammar spec, it's best to read the (literalish) [grammar of the fall language itself](./lang/fall/src/syntax.fall )
+Other examples are also in the `lang` subdirectory, look for the `syntax.fall` files.

-Here are some interesting bits of the grammar.
+Here are some interesting highlights of the grammar.

 The `<commit>` specifier allows parser to recognize incomplete syntactic constructs.
 For example, for the